pirate-505/tgcleanup/README.md

                         Key for accessing local db, default: my_key

 available actions:
-  count      -- Just count all messages in all deletable chats delete     -- actually delete private chats with all messages (you will be asked anyway) delete-all -- try to delete all private chats and leave all public chats and channels leave-all  -- just leaves from all groups and channels, does not delete private chats
+  login      -- just login and obtain quantity of chats count      -- Just count all messages in all deletable chats delete     -- actually delete private chats with all messages (you will be asked anyway) delete-all -- try to delete all private chats and leave all public chats and channels leave-all  -- just leaves from all groups and channels, does not delete private chats logout     -- log out from client and remove all local data

 ```